– Not a Sponsored Post –

 SlickFind aims to provide an unbiased – unsponsored review for all the products they try out.
 Reviews are categorized in 3 sections, Quality, Price, and Customer Service.
-After one month use, here’s our review of the Filippo Loreti’s Venice Moonphase Blue:
+After using the BlackBerry KEYone for over a year now, here’s my review:

 - Quality ★★★★☆